lgswa-25t2/milestone/m1/2-ArchitecturalDrivers.md

 ### IFTA_QA_006

-- Source
+- Source - Developer and maintainer
-- Stimulus
+- Stimulus - A need arises to correct a defect, enhance functionality, or adapt the UI to new requirements
-- Artifact
+- Artifact - code with new requirement
-- Environment
+- Environment - During normal development and maintenance activities
 - Response
+  - The code is easy to understand and navigate
+  - Modifications are implemented with minimal risk of introducing new defects

 - Response Measure
+  - Developer is able to make changes within 2 day
+  - Average time to diagnose and fix a defect is within 1 day

 **Related approach** : refer to [Approach 06](./approachs/approach06.md)